0xIchigo/RPSLS/README.md

 The contract also fails to follow the Withdrawl Pattern.
 The Withdrawl Pattern places the responsibility for claiming funds on the recipient of the funds - they have to send a transaction to withdraw these funds.
 By forcefully sending Ether to an address by using the `.send()` function without any checks for its return value, the smart contract can run into a number of issues: how does the smart contract know whether funds failed to send due to an actual error, or whether the recipient is a malicious smart contract that is deliberately refusing to accept funds?
 Say Player One is a wealthy user that could afford to lose a value of 1 ETH playing this game while Player Two is not.
 Player One could deliberately refuse Ether, DOSing the game.
 This becomes an issue in the `solve()` function when the two users tie and the stakes are sent back.
 Player One's stake is sent first so if they deliberately refuse the Ether then Player Two's stake is lost.

-Other minor changes I would make include adding and emitting events, as well as completely removing the `Hasher` contract as it is dead code for aforementioned security reasons.
+Other minor changes I would make include: adding and emitting events, adding a Winner variable so the winner can be retrieved from the contract instead of having to determine the winner locally, as well as completely removing the `Hasher` contract as it is dead code for aforementioned security reasons.

 # Acknowledgements